openfaas/community-cluster/docs/README.md

 16. Get involved!

 Now it's over to you to Tweet, write a blog, [join Slack](https://docs.openfaas.com/community) and tell your friends.
 You can also Star the project, pick up an open issue, make a suggestion or contribute via GitHub: https://github.com/openfaas/openfaas-cloud/

+You can also try the [New User Guide](https://docs.openfaas.com/openfaas-cloud/user-guide/) which walks you through building a Node.js Express.js app / API with detailed screenshots and step-by-step instructions.

 ## Over to you - time to build something